Make a Decorative Winter Arrangement: Step-by-Step Guide

 Sure, they look like corn dogs to some but that’s alright!

-Additionally I added three Norway Spruce cones.
+Additionally I added three Norway spruce cones.
 These break up some of the smooth green elements and complement the shape of the cattails.

 I can’t overemphasize the importance of adding a range of colors as well as textures for varied interest, and to really make your arrangements pop.